mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - New algorithm :ref:`HB3AAdjustSampleNorm <algm-HB3AAdjustSampleNorm>` to convert DEMAND data to Q-space and allow the detector position to be adjusted by offsets.
 - Files from ILL's instrument D1B can now be loaded.
 - New algorithm :ref:`CorelliPowderCalibrationDatabase <algm-CorelliPowderCalibrationDatabase>` to save Corelli geometry calibration to database
+- New algorithm :ref:`CorelliPowderCalibrationApply <algm-CorelliPowderCalibrationApply>` to apply a CORELLI calibration table to CORELLI EventWorkspace.

 Improvements
 ############